UoMResearchIT/SpanishPlumeAnalysis/RIP/README.md

 # System requirements

-You need to have a working installation of singularity (aptainer) for the scripts to work, and the ripdocker_latest.sif image.
+You need to have a working installation of singularity (apptainer) for the scripts to work, and the ripdocker_latest.sif image.

 To install apptainer see the [apptainer docs](https://apptainer.org/docs/admin/main/installation.html#install-ubuntu-packages).